The Meaning of Life: 10 Popular Answers (That Don't Fully Work)

 All of these answers “work” in some ways, and all have flaws.
 None are idiot-proof.
-Our crash-test dummy is pretty bruised up, but will live to crash another day.
+Our crash-test dummy is pretty bruised up and oozing stuff, but will live to crash another day.

 We’ve made progress.

 And we’ve cleared out some weeds.
-Now there’s room to plant and grow something.
+Now, maybe there’s a little more room to plant and grow something.

-But imagine building on this.
-Examining, methodically, what works and doesn’t in each approach.
+Imagine building on this.
+Examining, methodically, what really works and doesn’t in each approach.
 And then piecing together a menu that includes the best of each, and leaves the worst.